iotaap/tutorials/docs/iotaap-mqtt.md

 ## Testing

 We will use MQTT.fx for testing.
-MQTT.fx installation process and usage are described [here](https://www.iotaap.io/instructions/cloudmqtt-setup/#1568209144227-ca19357a-d1f5).
-Simply connect to your CloudMQTT instance and publish on or off to “ledstatus/led1” topic.
+MQTT.fx installation process and usage are described in **MQTT Setup**.
+Simply connect to your IoTaaP MQTT instance and publish on or off to “ledstatus/led1” topic.
 Be sure to subscribe to the “iotaap/accelerometer” topic and you will se accelerometer coordinates in jSON format

 ```json
 {